 If you're a specialised insurer you must obtain appropriate reinsurance cover for your workers compensation risks.

-We will conduct case management audits periodically throughout a licence term in accordance with the Insurer audit manual.
-This manual assists specialised insurers to monitor compliance with legislation and identify opportunities for improvement in case management.
+We will conduct case management audits periodically throughout a licence term.
+This assists specialised insurers to monitor compliance with legislation and identify opportunities for improvement in case management.
 Specialised insurers will also be required to report self-audit results at least annually.

 Specialised insurers are required to demonstrate that they have a WHS Loss Management program in place to assist insured employers maintain strong work health and safety standards.